The SAIL Department Chair Resource CenterLearn to Lead Academic Departments, Research Institutes, and Scholarly Centers

 Percentage of Chairs who are from Diverse Backgrounds at SUNY's Four-Year Campuses

-The SAIL Institute offers system-wide summits throughout the year open to department chairs at SUNY and non-SUNY colleges and universities.
-These two-day events provide an enriching and engaging experience designed to prepare department chairs to be effective leaders, creative managers, champions of student success, and supporters of faculty development.
+The SAIL Institute offers a system-wide summit each summer, open to department chairs at SUNY and non-SUNY colleges and universities.
+These multi-day day events provide an enriching and engaging experience designed to prepare department chairs to be effective leaders, creative managers, champions of student success, and supporters of faculty development.

 The SAIL Institute works with campuses to develop and deliver customized workshops and training for their front line academic staff, including department chairs, program coordinators, and directors of research centers and institutes.
 Workshops are guided by SAIL’s 6 Domains of Knowledge for Academic Leaders.

-To bring SAIL to your campus to deliver a custom department chair workshop, reach out to Carolyn Mattiske, Assistant Director, at firstname.lastname@example.org or 518-445-4201.
+To bring SAIL to your campus to deliver a custom department chair workshop, reach out to Carolyn Mattiske, Associate Director, at firstname.lastname@example.org or 518-445-4201.

 The SAIL Institute is committed to building the human capacity of academic leaders within SUNY from department chair to chief academic officer.
 SAIL’s Department Chair Academy provides online resources for campuses looking to develop their own department chair trainings as well as resources to aid chairs and directors in their own leadership development.